 In 1981, subsidies of 10,000 guilders were raised for the conference on ‘Health and Politics in Developing Countries’.
 Almost 1000 participants attended this conference, which had to be spread over two days due to the room capacity.
 As a result, the Wemos foundation was formally established with the aim of “raising awareness of the side effects, secondary effects and usefulness of Western healthcare in third-world countries‘.

-Over the past 40 years, Wemos has grown into an international advocate for global health.
 Below, you can read more about the history of a small organisation with large ambitions for a healthy world.

 From left to right: Wilbert Bannenberg, Gilles de Wildt, Anne Emans and Koos Jansen at the ‘Health & Politics in Developing Countries’ conference at the University of Amsterdam (1981).

 In the 1980s, Wemos focused on three themes:

 the position of women in low- and middle-income countries, particularly in respect of family planning and population policies;

 the policy of the Dutch government and private institutions in the area of medical development cooperation;

 the supply of medicines and the third world.